YeonwooSung/MemoryAllocation/README.md

-# mymalloc
+# MemoryAllocation
-Simple implementation of a memory allocation library similar to malloc.

 ## 1. Implementing malloc with mmap()

-In the mymalloc.c file, I implemented the malloc function with mmap() to allocate memory dynamically by using the virtual memory.
+In the mmap_malloc.c file, I implemented the memory allocating program with mmap() function to allocate memory dynamically by using the virtual memory.

 ## 2. Simple and neat malloc with sbrk()